ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Hostess: Do you have a preference of where you sit?
-Dad: Down.
+What did the ocean say to the shore?
+Nothing, it just waved.

 [
-Sat May 17 00:27:27 UTC 2025
+Sun May 18 00:30:45 UTC 2025
  ]